 - The SINP must be notified immediately if the job held by an applicant or nominee changes, they are laid off, or their job is terminated.
 Withholding this information is misrepresentation.

 - An employment offer is considered valid for SINP applicants and nominees if it is from an employer(s) with a valid Certificate of Registration who has provided the worker with a Job Approval Letter.
 The worker must meet the conditions of their work permit.
 If the employment offer(s) meet these requirements, the SINP will allow the following temporary measures:

 - Nominees will have six months to obtain new, eligible employment if the job offer associated with their original SINP application no longer exists.
 Their nomination will become a conditional nomination until new full-time employment (30 hours/week) is obtained.
 An additional six month extension is now available, providing nominees with a total of 12-months to meet the requirements of the SINP category under which they were nominated.

-- Applicants or nominees working in the province that have had their full-time hours reduced will be allowed to continue working for their approved employer and find other interim employment for an Allowable Business (NOC 0, A, B, C or D positions).
+- Applicants or nominees working in the province that have had their full-time hours reduced will be allowed to continue working for their approved employer and find other interim employment.
 The nomination will become a conditional nomination until the worker is working 30 hours per week in one job or more.

 - Applicants or nominees working in the province that have had their full-time hours reduced will be allowed to continue working for their approved employer(s) at the reduced hours without supplementing their employment if the employer(s) commits to resuming full-time employment (30 hours/week) within 6 months of the full-time hours being reduced.
 If a nomination had been issued previously then it will become a conditional nomination while the nominee is working less than 30 hours per week for the approved employer(s).
 An applicant must be working 30 hours per week in one job or more and meet all of the applicable SINP criteria in order to be nominated to the program.